zhenjiao/openlocTest/loc/ja/articles/partner-twilio-php-how-to-use-voice-sms.md

 ## <a id="CreateAccount"></a>Create a Twilio Account
 When you're ready to get a Twilio account, sign up at [Try Twilio][try_twilio].
 You can start with a free account, and upgrade your account later.

 When you sign up for a Twilio account, you'll receive an account ID and an authentication token.
 Both will be needed to make Twilio API calls.
 To prevent unauthorized access to your account, keep your authentication token secure.
-Your account ID and authentication token are viewable at the [Twilio account page][twilio_account], in the fields labeled **ACCOUNT SID** と **AUTH TOKEN**, respectively.
+Your account ID and authentication token are viewable at the [Twilio account page][twilio_account], in the fields labeled **ACCOUNT SID** and **AUTH TOKEN**, respectively.

 ## <a id="create_app"></a>Create a PHP Application
 A PHP application that uses the Twilio service and is running in Azure is no different than any other PHP application that uses the Twilio service.
 While Twilio services are REST-based and can be called from PHP in several ways, this article will focus on how to use Twilio services with [Twilio library for PHP from GitHub][twilio_php].
 For more information about using the Twilio library for PHP, see [http://readthedocs.org/docs/twilio-php/en/latest/index.html][twilio_lib_docs].

-Detailed instructions for building and deploying a Twilio/PHP application to Azure are available at [Azure 上の PHP アプリケーションの Twilio を使用して電話をかける方法][howto_phonecall_php].
+Detailed instructions for building and deploying a Twilio/PHP application to Azure are available at [How to Make a Phone Call Using Twilio in a PHP Application on Azure][howto_phonecall_php].

 ## <a id="configure_app"></a>Configure Your Application to Use Twilio Libraries
 You can configure your application to use the Twilio library for PHP in two ways: